About University of Gloucestershire

 Fees and funding

-For the academic year 2018/19 students applying for taught and masters courses can benefit from a non means-tested loan of up to £10,609.
+For the academic year 2019/20 students applying for taught and masters courses can benefit from a non means-tested loan of up to £10,609.
 The loan is available for full-time, part-time and distance learning masters programmes, except for students who already have existing masters-level qualifications.
 Visit for further details and eligibility.
-We have a range of bursaries and funding available.
+We also have a range of bursaries and funding available.

 How to apply